CyrexEnterprise/hyper-ui-donderstarter/README.md

 Install the dependencies with `npm install` or `sudo npm install`.
 Then just run `npm run gulp`.

 ## Modular approach
 This UI boilerplate is based on atomic design methodology.
 The components are divided into **Atoms**, **Molecules**, **Organisms** & **Pages**, thus, using a modular development approach.
 More information on each component is found on their respective folders.
 There is also a **global** folder containing header & footer placeholders for your head & footer code, that will automatically be included on each page.
-More information on this design patter can be found [here](http://patternlab.io/about.html).
+More information on this design pattern can be found [here](http://patternlab.io/about.html).

 ## Development workflow overview
 - **Atoms** will include the smaller components;